TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 First column = #SampleID <br>
 Mandatory column = total_weight_in_g <br>
 Mandatory column = total_amount <br>
-If the stool weight is unknwon please write NA <br>
+If the stool weight is unknown please write NA <br>
 If the amount of added spike is unknown please write NA <br>
 Please avoid to use special characters (no spaces in header names are allowed)

 ## HELP
-For installation and useability a README file is provided and can be found in the downloaded folder.
+For installation and usability a README file is provided and can be found in the downloaded folder.

 ## Citation
 This software is registered at zenodo.
 Note that zenodo assigns multiple DOIs.